-Veteran must be eligible for benefits under the federal Post 9/11 Veterans Education Assistance responsible for payment of resident tuition.
-Act of 2008 or another federal law authorizing educational benefits for veterans.
+Who is eligible What is exempted Where to apply Veteran must be eligible for benefits under the federal Post 9/11 Veterans Education Assistance Act of 2008 or another federal law authorizing educational benefits for veterans.
 Child must be twenty-five years of age or younger on the first day of the semester or summer term for which the benefit is used.
 Eligibility may be extended if child can provide proof of severe illness or debilitating condition that prevented prior enrollment.
 Applicant must provide a letter of intent to establish residence in Texas.
+Nonresident portion of tuition.
+The student is responsible for payment of resident tuition.
+The University of Texas at Austin, Office of Admissions/GIAC, PO Box 7608, Austin TX 78713-7608; https://admissions.utexas.edu/residency